capthusky/Integrated-Resource-Planning-System-IRPS/README.md

     - Password: `admin`

 ### 6. Stopping Docker Containers
-1. To stop all the docker containers related to your `<peoject-name`> project
+1. To stop all the docker containers related to your `<project-name>` project
     - In the `Integrated-Resource-Planning-System-IRPS` directory, run `docker-compose -p <project-name> stop`
     - For example, `docker-compose -p project1 stop`

 ### 7. Starting Docker Containers
-1. To start up all the docker containers related to your `<peoject-name`> project
+1. To start up all the docker containers related to your `<project-name>` project
     - In the `Integrated-Resource-Planning-System-IRPS` directory, run `docker-compose -p <project-name> start`
     - For example, `docker-compose -p project1 start`